elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/index.md

     To be able to follow this course, learners should have knowledge in:
     &emsp;1.
 Basic programming skills in R
     &emsp;2.
 A familiarity in using the RStudio Integrated Development Environment

-!!! overview ""
-    :fontawesome-regular-bookmark: **Description**
-   This course explores several different approaches to provide an end user with a software environment that ensures successful execution of scientific analysis software in a reproducible manner.
-It then focuses upon an examplar - Software Containers (Specifically implemented using Docker).

     <br>
     :fontawesome-solid-arrow-left: **Prerequisites**